LuSeKa/open_source_sandbox/README.md

 Go ahead and:

 * Fork this repository
-* On your fork, change the readme file by putting in anything you want at the bottom (you can simply say hi).
+* On your fork, click the pencil icon to edit the readme file by putting in anything you want at the bottom (you can simply say hi).
+* Commit your changes to your fork by clickign "Commit changes"
 * Open a pull request so that I can merge your changes.

 ##  Put your contribution below!